Will Keelan

 Ever since I was a kid, I have always had an inquisitive mind – constantly playing with Lego, and taking things apart and putting them back together again, even our TV remote.
 So, it was pretty natural and something that was inevitable.

 During school, I was really into STEM subjects, so much so that I became a STEM ambassador for my school.
-Along the years, I participated in engineering summer camps with Work-Wise, which fueled my passion even more.
+Along the years, I participated in engineering summer camps with Work-Wise, which fuelled my passion even more.
 Seeing the exciting world of engineering and the endless possibilities it offered solidified my decision to pursue this path.
 I knew this was what I wanted to do.

 Q. Why did an apprenticeship appeal to you?